Azure/azure-iot-sdk-node/digitaltwins/service/devdoc/service_client_requirements.md

       }
     }
   };
-  The componentName should be an existing component's name.
+  The interfaceInstanceName should be an existing interfaceInstance's name.
   The propertyName could be existing or new.
   The patch should contain difference to a previously reported twin only (e.g. patch).
  **]**